hasura/public-graphiql/README.md

 defaultHeaders:Record<string, string> - initial set of request headers to be loaded;

+maskedHeaders:string[] - headers whose values are masked

 defaultQuery:string - intial query to be shown

+defaultVariables:string - intial variables to be shown

 All props are optional.